karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 ### winforms-lib

-Add a new interface for a reversing a string:
+Add a new interface for reversing a string:
 ```C#
 public interface IStringReverser
 {